 Shared settings are not password protected, but profiles can be.
 You should be aware that if you have a password protected profile that is using shared settings, and another profile that is not password protected and using the same shared settings, then a user could change those shared settings via the unprotected profile.

 An exported (or backed-up) copy of a profile will include a copy of any Shared Settings the profile is configured to use.
 If you re-Import such a profile, it will also import any Shared Settings configuration data as of the date of the Export.
 If you have made any edits to those particular Shared Settings in the meantime, those recent edits will be lost (overwritten) by the older set stored in the copy profile you just Imported.
 This is an inevitable consequence of storing those details on Export (but if those details were not stored, then an Import into a new system would be trying to reference Shared Settings that the backup copy does not include).

-If you are using cloud services like Dropbox, or GMail, then you should use linked cloud accounts.
-If you are using cloud services that require a username and password, e.g. Amazon S3, or email services other than GMail, or FTP, then it's highly recommended that shared settings are used.
+If you are using cloud services like Dropbox, Box, etc. then you should use linked cloud accounts.
+If you are using cloud services that require a username and password, e.g. Amazon S3, or FTP, then it's highly recommended that shared settings are used.

 For cloud it is especially important to use linked cloud accounts because of the way the security systems work.
 With cloud services you usually don't connect using a username and password.
 You need to login to your cloud account (using a browser) and then give permission to the application (like SyncBackPro) to use the cloud service.
 This means the application does not have your cloud username and password but instead gets a special token.
 The application uses this token to access your cloud files.
 This token can be revoked by you so stopping that application from accessing your cloud account.
 These tokens can also expire and need to be refreshed by the application periodically.
 Because of this using linked cloud accounts for cloud profiles ensures that all your profiles (using the same cloud account) will share that same token.
 When that token is refreshed then all the profiles will use that new token.